makeabilitylab/physcomp/arduino/led-fade.md

 We'll learn about analog output in this lesson (using [`analogWrite`](https://www.arduino.cc/reference/en/language/functions/analog-io/analogwrite/)).
 In a future lesson, we will learn about analog input (using [`analogRead`](https://www.arduino.cc/reference/en/language/functions/analog-io/analogread/))

----

 ## Writing the code

-To gradually fade an LED, we are going to use the [`analogWrite(int pin, int value)`](https://www.arduino.cc/reference/en/language/functions/analog-io/analogwrite/)) function, which takes in a pin as the first parameter and an 8-bit value between 0-255 as the second.
-This 8-bit value is directly proportional to the voltage output: so, 0 is 0V, 255 is 5V, 128 is 2.5V, 168 is 3.3V, *etc.* This means that the settable voltage granularity is `5V/255=~0.0196V`.
+To gradually fade an LED, we are going to use the [`analogWrite(int pin, int value)`](https://www.arduino.cc/reference/en/language/functions/analog-io/analogwrite/) function, which takes in a pin as the first parameter and an 8-bit value between 0-255 as the second.
+This 8-bit value is directly proportional to the voltage output: so, 0 is 0V, 255 is 5V, 128 is 2.5V, 168 is 3.3V, *etc.* This means that the settable voltage granularity is $$\frac{5V}{255}=~0.0196V$$.

 <!-- TODO: come up with a figure to explain this. -->

 ---

-**SIDE NOTE:**
+**IMPORTANT SIDE NOTE:**

-The Arduino Uno, Leonardo, Nano, Mega, and many other Arduino boards do not actually provide true analog output via a digital-to-analog converter (DAC).
+The Arduino Uno, Leonardo, Nano, Mega, and many other Arduino boards do not actually provide true analog output via a [digital-to-analog converter (DAC)](https://en.wikipedia.org/wiki/Digital-to-analog_converter).
 Instead, they use a method called Pulse-Width Modulation (PWM) to *emulate* analog output.
-For most purposes—like changing the brightness of an LED or controlling the speed of a motor—this won't matter; however, if you want to output a high-frequency sinusoidal waveform—a true analog output signal—like playing music, then you'll need to either find an Arduino microcontroller with a built-in DAC (like the [Due](https://store.arduino.cc/usa/due); see this [SimpleAudioPlayer tutorial](https://www.arduino.cc/en/Tutorial/SimpleAudioPlayer) or connect your Uno to an external DAC board (like this [SparkFun MP3 Player Shield](https://learn.sparkfun.com/tutorials/mp3-player-shield-hookup-guide-v15/all)).
+For most purposes—like changing the brightness of an LED or controlling the speed of a motor—this won't matter; however, if you want to output a high-frequency sinusoidal waveform—a true analog output signal—like playing music, then you'll need to either find an Arduino microcontroller with a built-in DAC like the [Due](https://store.arduino.cc/usa/due) (see this [SimpleAudioPlayer tutorial](https://www.arduino.cc/en/Tutorial/SimpleAudioPlayer)) or connect your Uno to an external DAC board like this [SparkFun MP3 Player Shield](https://learn.sparkfun.com/tutorials/mp3-player-shield-hookup-guide-v15/all).

 If you want to learn more about PWM, read this [guide from ITP NYU](https://itp.nyu.edu/physcomp/lessons/microcontrollers/analog-output/) and/or watch their "analog output" video: